 Your personal injury lawyer will review your case for potential defenses.
 Based on experience, they will advise you about an anticipated defense and how to address it.

 The purpose of the wet floor sign is to warn the public about the potential danger of a slick surface.
 When a property manager places the sign, it arguably fulfills the duty to notify.
 It also indicates that the property owner or manager was aware of the wet floor, eliminating the potential defense that the defendant had no reason to know of the danger.

 However, if the sign did not serve its purpose, then the defendant may still be liable.
 For example, if the sign was not legible, was placed after the fall, is in the wrong location, or easy to overlook– then it did not adequately provide notice.

 Contact us for a free consultation

-Discuss your case with a Los Angeles slip and fall attorney at Salamati Law to find out whether you have the basis for filing a lawsuit.
+Discuss your case with a slip and fall lawyer in Los Angeles at Salamati Law to find out whether you have the basis for filing a lawsuit.
 Call today for a free, confidential consultation.